 The R8 V10 coupe is far away from being just a stylish on the outside and luxurious on the inside, as it also has a good bit of punch just behind the seats.
 This mid-mounted V-10 engine displaces 5.2-liters and pumps out a pavement-punishing 525 horsepower at 8,000 rpm and 390 pound-feet of twist at 6,500 rpm.
 We would like to see a little more twist from this V-10 engine, but we can’t complain.

-The 2013 R8 V10 comes standard with Audi’s 7-speed S tronic transmission, but you can opt for a 6-speed manual, if you like to row your own gears.
+The 2014 R8 V10 comes standard with Audi’s six-speed manual transmission, but you can opt for a seven-speed S troni, if you prefer not to row your own gears.
 This dual-clutch transmission connects to Audi’s signature Quattro AWD system, which constantly sends 15 percent of the engine’s power to the front wheels until the rear wheels start slipping.
 Once the rear wheels slip, an extra 15 percent more power goes to the front wheels.
 When combined with the R8’s launch control feature, this coupe is a true screamer.

 Handling and Braking